epfl-lasa/kuka-rviz-simulation/README.md

 ####Robot Setting 1:

-The simulation shown above is using the ```lwr_simulation_viz.launch``` it shows the robot arm mounted on a table with a pole to its left *(right corner of the lab - next to the IIWA robot)*, the pole depicts the Kinect mounted on top, which is already calibrated wrt. the robot base frame in the model.
-Thus, in realtime mode (```lwr_realtime_viz.launch```) if you turn on the Kinect you will visualize the point clouds calibrated wrt. the robot and will be able to compute target frames in the robot reference frame as below:
+The simulation shown above is using the ```lwr_simulation.launch``` it shows the robot arm mounted on a table with a pole to its left *(right corner of the lab - next to the IIWA robot)*, the pole depicts the Kinect mounted on top, which is already calibrated wrt. the robot base frame in the model.
+Thus, in realtime mode (```lwr_realtime.launch```) if you turn on the Kinect you will visualize the point clouds calibrated wrt. the robot and will be able to compute target frames in the robot reference frame as below:

 ![alt tag](https://cloud.githubusercontent.com/assets/761512/10713448/f3a4ffbe-7abf-11e5-979a-fc1b6c956fd8.png)